Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Cantorvals

 Finally, we invoke the \emph{Baire Category Theorem}, which in our context says that if a countable union of sets equals \Reals{} then at least one of them has nonempty interior \cite{Baire}. \footnote{This was Baire's doctoral dissertation; see Dunham's highly readable account in \cite[pp. 184-191]{Dunham}.
 A more general version of this (involving complete metric spaces), is proved in many basic analysis texts; for example, see \cite[Thm.
 4.31, pp. 243-5]{Pugh} or \cite[Prob.
 16, p.40]{Rudin}, } From this we conclude that for at least one integer $k$, $\left(k+\setS\right)$ has non-empty interior---but since it is a translate of \setS{}, the same is true of \setS{}. \end{proof}

 Having established the existence of subsum sets with infinitely many components but non-empty interior, we should try to understand better the structure of these sets.

 Suppose a subsum set \Sigsum{} has infinitely many components but non-empty interior.
 For each $n$, we can write \Sigsum{} as the union of $2^{n}$ translates of the set \Sigsumsn{}.
 Invoking the Baire Category Theorem again (this time in its weaker form, involving a finite union) we conclude that one, and hence all, of these translates has non-empty interior.
 In particular, each interval \Js{\xis{1}\cdots\xis{n}} contains a subinterval of \Sigsum{}.
 This means that every point of \Sigsum{} is within distance \Xs{n} of some subinterval of \Sigsum{}.
 Since $\Xs{n}\to0$, the subintervals (in particular the non-trivial components) of \Sigsum{} are dense.
 At the same time, \refer{rmk}{gaps} tells us that the trivial (\ie{} one-point) components of \Sigsum{} are also dense, in the sense that every endpoint of a non-trivial component is an accumulation point of trivial components.
-In addition to Guthrie and Nymann \cite{Guthrie-Nymann}, such sets were studied by Mendes and Oliveira \cite{Mendes:Cantor}, in connection with the structure of arithmetic sums of Cantor sets (motivated by the study of bifurcation phenomena in dynamical systems).
+In addition to Guthrie and Nymann \cite{Guthrie-Nymann}, such sets were studied by Mendes and Oliveira \cite{Mendes-Oliveira}, in connection with the structure of arithmetic sums of Cantor sets (motivated by the study of bifurcation phenomena in dynamical systems).
 They dubbed them \emph{Cantorvals}.
 In their context, three varieties of Cantorvals can arise, but because of the symmetry of subsum sets, the only kind that arises in our context is what they call an \emph{$M$-Cantorval}.
 I prefer the more descriptive term \emph{symmetric Cantorval}.
 Formally: \begin{definition} A \deffont{symmetric Cantorval} is a nonempty compact subset \setS{} of the real line such that \begin{enumerate} \item \setS{} is the closure of its interior (\ie{} the nontrivial components are dense) \item Both endpoints of any nontrivial component of \setS{} are accumulation points of trivial (\ie{} one-point) components of \setS. \end{enumerate} \end{definition}

-Our remarks above establish the full topological classification of subsum sets for summable positive sequences, proven by Guthrie and Nymann (with different terminology) in \cite{Guthrie-Nymann}: \begin{theorem}[Guthrie-Nymann] The subsum set of a positive summable sequence is one of the following: \begin{enumerate} \item a finite union of (disjoint) closed intervals; \item a Cantor set; \item a symmetric Cantorval. \end{enumerate} \end{theorem}
+The remarks above establish a full topological classification of subsum sets for summable positive sequences, proven by Guthrie and Nymann (with different terminology) in \cite{Guthrie-Nymann}: \begin{theorem}[Guthrie-Nymann] The subsum set of a positive summable sequence is one of the following: \begin{enumerate} \item a finite union of (disjoint) closed intervals; \item a Cantor set; \item a symmetric Cantorval. \end{enumerate} \end{theorem}